Application for review

 - allocate your case to a SAET Commissioner.

-If the other relevant party (employer/worker) has an interest in the matter, they will need to lodge a Notice to be Heard.
+If the other relevant party (employer/worker) wants to participate in the proceedings by attending all conferences and hearings, they will need to lodge a Notice to be Heard.

 The compensating authority has 10 business days to reconsider its decision and confirm or vary it.
 They must send you (or your representative) and the Tribunal a notice of that reconsideration.